MA Spring Ring

 No meals are provided, but bottled water will be available.
 Please bring your own bag lunch or snacks.
 No food or drinks will be permitted on the ringing floor.

-Partial Choirs and “Orphan Ringers”
+Partial Choirs and “Independent Ringers”

-All ringers are encouraged to attend, either as individual “orphan” ringers or with a partial choir of any size.
+All ringers are encouraged to attend, either as individual “independent” ringers or with a partial choir of any size.
 All are welcome!
 We will match you up with a host ensemble as best we can.

 What to Bring